-The LipSync is a joystick controlled by mouth with minimal head and neck movement.
-The joystick is moved up, down, left, and right by mouth, while clicking is accomplished through sipping or puffing air into the device.
+The LipSync is a joystick controlled by mouth and requires minimal head movement.
+The joystick is moved up, down, left, and right by moving the lips.
+To mouse click, you sip or puff air into the device.

 All of the LipSync components are contained in the 3-D printed head, making it very portable and usable by USB.
 The version I built also had a standalone bluetooth board for wireless setup.
 At the heart of the LipSync is an Arduino Nano board, a pressure sensor, and some force-sensitive resistors plus an assortment of 3D-printed mechanical parts.
 The build guide is excellent.

 The device runs on a single Arduino C sketch which makes it easy to flash.
 It even has built-in calibration routines that can be easily run by an end user with no knowledge of programming.

 This is a wonderful design and the kit is a joy to build — perfect for making in groups at community events.
 The device works well, it’s durable, it’s repairable, and it’s very accessible to makers.

 The device could be made smaller if designed for surface-mount diodes (SMD) but finding enough volunteers with the skills and patience to hand-solder an SMD is difficult.

 Another option is to replace the brains of the device with an ESP8266 dev board like the NodeMCU.
 It’s got built-in wifi, bluetooth and runs Arduino C. A change like this would reduce costs but also require a redesign of the entire device.
 I’m sure there are also other design requirements that I’m not considering.